googleapis/google-cloud-python/docs/datastore-narrative_example.rst

    "2014-08-27","Yellow Cab","Travel",32.00,"Taxi to IAD"
    ...

-While in "pending" status, Sally can edit the CSV and resubmit it:
+While in "pending" status, Sally can edit the CSV and resubmit it (see :ref:`update-expense-report`):

 .. code-block:: bash